 Accountants need to have a certain experience and certification to start this job.
 With due experience, they can obtain the title of Certified Public Accountant (CPA).

 What does a bookkeeper do?

 Anytime a business spends or earns money, those financial transactions need to be organized and classified.
 This whole process is called bookkeeping.
-It involves tracking the revenue, expenses, assets, and debts in your businesses on a daily, weekly, or monthly basis.
-This information gets turned into financial statements that allow you to make smart business decisions, secure loans, process and file your taxes.
+It involves tracking the revenue, expenses, assets, and debts in your business on a daily, weekly, or monthly basis.
+This information gets turned into financial statements that allow you to make smart business decisions, secure loans, and process and file your taxes.
 Bookkeeping encompasses everything that is needed to record the financial activity of your business.

 A bookkeeper is primarily responsible for keeping track of all the income and expenses and making sure that these transitions are accurately reflected in the business’s books.
 Some of the tasks a bookkeeper can help with are:

-- Tracking down of receipts from the employees
+- Tracking down receipts from the employees

 - Entering of data